 - Suicidal thoughts or attempts

 - And other complications.

-In a 2019 news post, TorHoerman Law uncovered a study published in the New England Journal of Medicine indicating a relationship between vaping and an increased risk of developing pneumonia.
+A study published in the New England Journal of Medicine in 2019 indicated a relationship between vaping and an increased risk of developing lipoid pneumonia.
 This is likely due to lung’s inflammatory response to the harsh chemicals found in vaping liquids.
 Given the results, lung injury associated with vaping has been recognized in the medical literature.

 According to the study, vaping increases the risk of:

 - Developing acute lung injuries (acute eosinophilic pneumonia and diffuse alveolar damage)

 - Having patterns of giant-cell interstitial pneumonia

 The study reveals several reasons for the increase in risk.
 Researchers found in their examinations and reviews of vaping-related injuries: